 While we do waive fees to comply with contractual expense ratio limitations, we do not anticipate waiving fees on a voluntary basis.
-We waived fees of \$0.2 million for the year ended September 30, 2013, an increase of \$0.2 million, or 618%, from a reimbursement of waived fees of \$0.03 million in the prior comparable period.
-The increase is due to the institution of expense ratio limitations on the following funds: the Hennessy Equity and Income Fund, the Hennessy Core Bond Fund, and the Hennessy Technology Fund, all of which expire on February 28, 2015.
+We waived fees of \$0.16 million for the year ended September 30, 2014, a decrease of \$0.06 million, or 25%, from waived fees of \$0.21 million in the prior comparable period.
+The decrease is due to greater efficiencies in the following funds: the Hennessy Equity and Income Fund, the Hennessy Core Bond Fund, and the Hennessy Technology Fund, all of which have expense ratio limitations that expire on February 28, 2015.